-Webster Pass is a high mountain pass at an elevation of 3.689m (12,103ft) above the sea level, located in Summit County, Colorado in the United States.
+Webster Pass is a high mountain pass at an elevation of 3.689m (12,103ft) above the sea level, located on the boundary between Summit and Park counties, in the U.S. state of Colorado.
 The pass crosses the Continental Divide.
-It's one of the highest mountain roads of Colorado.
+It's one of the highest roads of Colorado.

 Is Webster Pass dangerous?